 In summary, maybe it will be useful in a near feature but right now it is a very immature tool and it does not help detect and solve these problems.

 I want a mobile version of my site, where to start?

-I have not coded an entire site for mobile devices in ages and becoming an expert in this field is not in not anywhere in my future plans, so I’m not the right one to give advice but I found this presentation very insightful, take a look: “Rethinking the mobile web”This entry was posted in Search Engine Optimization and tagged Google instant, mobile, previews.
+I have not coded an entire site for mobile devices in ages and becoming an expert in this field is not in not anywhere in my future plans, so I’m not the right one to give advice but I found this presentation very insightful, take a look: “Rethinking the mobile web”This entry was posted in Technology, Search Engine Optimization and tagged Google instant, mobile, previews.
 Bookmark the permalink.